 While an unprotected clear coat may not cause issues immediately, it can start to crack as it ages causing an ugly issue known as “crazing”.
 Crazing is a spiderweb-like pattern of cracks in the clear coat, and this pattern can easily spread to the base layer of paint itself.
 The only solution to this issue is to repaint the car so it’s best to make sure it doesn’t happen in the first place.

 As if that weren’t enough, clear coats can also fail as they age.
 You may have seen cars where the paint appears to be peeling off, this is called clear coat failure and it’s not a very pretty sight.
 In addition, surface contaminants such as acid rain, bird droppings, bug splatter and industrial debris can cause clear coat finishes to look damaged and faded over time.

 Applying a ceramic coating over your clear coat can prevent many of the issues mentioned above from arising.
 Ceramic coatings work at the nanoscopic level to provide long-lasting protection and are significantly harder, provide more chemical resistance, and are more durable than a standard vehicle clear coat.
 We advise applying a ceramic coating as soon as possible after delivery of your new vehicle so that the coating is applied to a pristine surface.
 Leaving the plastic wrapping on the vehicle will provide the best results.
 If that’s not possible or your car is not new, we prepare the surface for the ceramic coating application so that your new car will benefit from years of protection.

-Details Matter carries two of the best ceramic coating products on the market: Ceramic Pro and Opti-Coat Pro.
+Details Matter carries the best ceramic coating products on the market: Ceramic Pro.
 Please contact us today to learn more about applying a ceramic coating to your car.
 We’re located in Melbourne, Florida and serve vehicle owners and auto enthusiasts throughout the region.